salesforcecli/plugin-auth/messages/sfdxurl.store.md

 # summary

-Authorize an org using a Salesforce DX authorization URL stored in a file.
+Authorize an org using a Salesforce DX authorization URL.

 # description

 The Salesforce DX (SFDX) authorization URL must have the format "%s".
 NOTE: The SFDX authorization URL uses the "force" protocol, and not "http" or "https".
 Also, the "instanceUrl" inside the SFDX authorization URL doesn't include the protocol ("https://").

+You can pass in the authorization URL using the --sfdx-url flag or by referencing a file path that contains the URL with the --sfdx-url-file flag.

 You have three options when creating the authorization file.
 The easiest option is to redirect the output of the "<%= config.bin %> org display --verbose --json" command into a file.
 For example, using an org with alias my-org that you've already authorized: